ACCA vs CPA: Differences & Career Prospects | Zell Education

 • Applying financial data for decision-making, business forecasting, and planning.

-• Utilizing business mathematics and statistics for analysis.
+• Utilising business mathematics and statistics for analysis.

 • Implementing standard costing, variance analysis, and other statistical tools.